asandu-cloud/asandu-cloud/README.md

 ## Let's connect
   - Email: asandu.pers@gmail.com
-  - Pinned repositories show some of my current work, whether personal or in a professional context.
+  - Pinned repositories show some of my current or past work, whether personal or in a professional context.